10 Best Affordable Homeowners Insurance Companies of 2026

 Chubb is best known for the coverage their policies offer for high-valued properties.

-And Lemonade offers excellent premiums and functions entirely online for those who prefer to avoid phone calls.
+Lemonade offers excellent premiums and functions online for those who prefer to avoid phone calls.

-Type of coverage and add-ons should be your primary concern, particularly when it comes to how much of your dwelling and possessions are covered, how much deductibles are, and whether the policy will cover costs to rebuild your home.
+The type of coverage and add-ons should be your primary concern, particularly regarding how much of your dwelling and possessions are covered, how much deductibles are, and whether the policy will cover costs to rebuild your home.

 What Does Homeowners Insurance Cover?